 It serves people at all points along the financial continuum, not just people who are in financial difficulty.
-Whether participants are in financial crisis, are one paycheck from disaster, are in good financial shape, or are already handling their finances in a God-honoring way, they will all benefit by understanding more deeply the biblical basis for a God-honoring relationship to both our money and “stuff” and by being trained in how to live that out.
+Regardless of their financial status, believers will all benefit by understanding more deeply the Biblical basis for a God-honoring relationship to both our money and “stuff” and by being trained in how to live that out.

 5. What do I need to launch a stewardship ministry?

 For information on how to launch a stewardship ministry, book a free consultation with a member of our Good Sense team.

 6. Will people come to a course about money?

-There often is some hesitation; however, experience has shown that people will attend with proper encouragement and that attendance tends to grow during the second and third offerings (as word circulates regarding the benefits of the course).
-With “up-front” pastoral encouragement, advanced publicity, assurance of confidentiality and realization that the course is not just about getting people to give more money to the church, attendance is often greater than anticipated!
+Some people do hesitate; however, experience has shown that people will attend with proper encouragement and that attendance tends to grow during the second and third offerings (as word circulates regarding the benefits of the course).
+With “up-front” pastoral encouragement, advanced publicity, assurance of confidentiality and communication that the course is not just about getting people to give more money to the church, attendance is often greater than anticipated!

 Absolutely!
 The Bible contains some 2,300 verses about money and possessions.
 Fifteen percent of all of Jesus’ recorded words had to do with money.
 The church cannot neglect a topic that God considered so important and that exerts such a strong, often negative, influence on peoples’ lives and their relationship to God.
 The church that does not teach what the Bible says about our relationship to money is simply not teaching the whole Word of God.
 If it sounds like we feel strongly about that, it’s because we sure do!